 Technical Knockout (TKO)

-Referee Stoppage:
+(a) Referee Stoppage:

-a.
-If the referee determines a fighter shows no will to or is incapable of resuming the fight due to a legal technique.
+(i)If the referee determines a fighter shows no will to or is incapable of resuming the fight due to a legal technique.

-b.
-If the referee determines the fighter is NOT intelligently defending themselves.
+(ii)If the referee determines the fighter is NOT intelligently defending themselves.

-c.
-If the fighter does not leave their corner to take part in the fight following the sounding of the bell.
+(iii)If the fighter does not leave their corner to take part in the fight following the sounding of the bell.

-d.
-If the referee is of the opinion that one fighter is outmatched by the opponent and continuing the match would jeopardize the fighter’s health and safety
+(iv)If the referee is of the opinion that one fighter is outmatched by the opponent and continuing the match would jeopardize the fighter’s health and safety

-e.
-Where a fighter’s or their corner indicates to the referee they no longer wish to continue the contest.
+(v)Where a fighter’s or their corner indicates to the referee they no longer wish to continue the contest.
 If a fighter or their coach/corner decide to give up the fight, the fighter or their coach/corner will indicate this to the referee or the regulatory representative assigned to their corner (also known as “throwing in the towel”).

-f.
-The referee will have sole discretion in determining a knockdown versus a slip.
+(vi)The referee will have sole discretion in determining a knockdown versus a slip.
 If a fighter goes down from what the referee indicates is a “slip” but fails to rise after the referee’s repeated commands, the referee who initiates a count, and follow the procedures of a knockdown.
 It is the responsibility of the downed fighter to demonstrate the ability and intention to safely continue to avoid being “counted out.”
 If the fighter does not rise at the count of 10, it will be considered a TKO.

-b.
-If a fighter injures him/herself and then fails to intelligently defend him/herself by turning their back on the opponent, the referee may, in the proper exercise of their discretion either treat the injury the same as one produced by a fair blow from the opponent and follow the procedures for a knockdown or terminate the bout and declare the opponent winner by TKO.
+(vii)If a fighter injures him/herself and then fails to intelligently defend him/herself by turning their back on the opponent, the referee may, in the proper exercise of their discretion either treat the injury the same as one produced by a fair blow from the opponent and follow the procedures for a knockdown or terminate the bout and declare the opponent winner by TKO.

-Medical Stoppage:
+(b) Medical Stoppage:

-a.
-If the bout is terminated for medical reasons due to injury resulting from a legal technique.
+(i) If the bout is terminated for medical reasons due to injury resulting from a legal technique.

-b.
-If the bout is terminated on the advice of the ringside physician.
+(ii) If the bout is terminated on the advice of the ringside physician.

-c.
-Loss of control of bodily function.
+(iii)Loss of control of bodily function.

 Any competitor ruled “technically knocked out” shall be suspended for a minimum period of 30 days.
 The knocked-out competitor shall not be permitted to participate in a combat sport until a thorough medical examination prescribed by a physician is completed and demonstrates to the Authority that the competitor is fit to compete.
 The medical examination must include testing neurological functions.